Basement Remodeling: Practicality and Style Below Ground

 As basement sizes and the work required to transform them varies significantly, it is difficult to generalize about how much a basement remodel will cost.
-HomeAdvisor.com states Americans typically spend between $10,000 and $27,000 remodeling their basements, while Angie’s List gives a much higher range of $15,000 to $100,000, depending on the work needed.
-The 2017 Remodeling Magazine Report suggested a mid-range remodelling project for an average basement costs more than $65,000.
+HomeAdvisor.com states Americans typically spend between $6,500 and $18,500 remodeling their basements.
+Angie’s List gives a much higher range of $15,000 to $100,000, depending on the work needed.
+The 2017 Remodeling Magazine Report suggested a mid-range remodelling project for an average basement costs more than $71,000.
 Such significant differences in average costs reinforce that there’s no such thing as a typical basement remodel.
 You’ll need to consider your own situation to develop a realistic budget for your project.

 Firstly, consider the changes you’d like to make in your basement.
 What elements can stay and what ones need revamping?
 Consider both necessary changes, like waterproofing and adding electrical switches, and the changes that will make you happiest in the space.

-Then, consider the materials you’ll use.
+Then, consider the materials you’ll need.
 This includes structural materials like lumber and insulation, wall finishing materials, flooring, doors, light fixtures, and more.
 Measure your spaces, get quotes on the materials, and tally the results.

 Finally, calculate the cost of any necessary labor.
 Consider what you can do yourself and what you’ll need contractors for when remodeling your basement.
 Get quotes from multiple licensed contractors to determine the best value.
-If you’re DIY-ing, you’ll also need to budget for building permits.
+Don’t forget, you’ll also need to budget for building permits.